anushadatar/TinyLetterBigData/README.md

 # Tiny Letter, Big Data
 Statistics about your [tinyletter.com](https://tinyletter.com) newsletter, straight from the command line.
 Get quick summaries and dive into trends.
 Created mainly as a way to learn more about the many newsletters I send out, but feel free to use and contribute.

+If you do use this utility, please do right by your subscribers and let them know you are using this tool.
+If subscribers would like to opt out, you can support that by modifying the process_subscribers() function in [utils.py](https://github.com/anushadatar/TinyLetterBigData/blob/master/utils.py) to delete their row.

 ## Usage

 There are currently a few main commands built into [The TinyLetter CLI](https://github.com/anushadatar/TinyLetterBigData/blob/master/tinyletterbigdata.py).
 They can all be run from a standard command line interface.